-- (b) may be revoked by the Chief Officer prior to the expiry of the certificate where that Officer is satisfied that it is no longer necessary. - (7) For the avoidance of doubt, where a certificate has been granted under paragraph (5), no criminal or civil proceedings may be instituted for contravention of any requirement set out in or under any enactment set out in any of paragraphs (1), (2) or (3) against any person in relation to the equipment, occupier's installation or gas appliance and flue (as the case may be) subject to the certificate. - (8) Nothing in this regulation exempts the person subject to any requirement set out in or under any enactment set out in any of paragraphs (1), (2) or (3) from any other health and safety requirement, and especially (but not limited to) the requirement to keep the equipment, occupier's installation or gas appliance and flue (as the case may be) in a safe condition and good working order.
+- (a) may only disapply the requirement for a period stated in the certificate which may not exceed 30 days, and - (b) may be revoked by the Chief Officer prior to the expiry of the certificate where that Officer is satisfied that it is no longer necessary.

+(7) For the avoidance of doubt, where a certificate has been granted under paragraph (5), no criminal or civil proceedings may be instituted for contravention of any requirement set out in or under any enactment set out in any of paragraphs (1), (2) or (3) against any person in relation to the equipment, occupier's installation or gas appliance and flue (as the case may be) subject to the certificate.

+(8) Nothing in this regulation exempts the person subject to any requirement set out in or under any enactment set out in any of paragraphs (1), (2) or (3) from any other health and safety requirement, and especially (but not limited to) the requirement to keep the equipment, occupier's installation or gas appliance and flue (as the case may be) in a safe condition and good working order.
-32. In this Part, "the Chief Officer" -

-(a) means the inspector appointed under section 15 of the Health and Safety at Work (General) (Guernsey) Ordinance, 1987^{II} for the time being holding the title "the Chief Health and Safety Officer", and
+- 30. In this Part, "the Chief Officer" - (a) means the inspector appointed under section 15 of the Health and Safety at Work (General) (Guernsey) Ordinance, 1987^y for the time being holding the title "the Chief Health and Safety Officer", and - (b) includes any inspector acting by or under the authority of the inspector mentioned in subparagraph (a).